 The outstanding fee must be paid before the member’s next visit.

-Failure to pay overdue membership fees following reasonable requests from us, may constitute a breach of contract and may lead to termination of membership.
+Failure to pay overdue membership fees following reasonable requests from us may constitute a breach of contract and may lead to termination of membership.

 For further information on our Outstanding Membership Fee processes, please contact memberships@maroondah.vic.gov.au